-During February and March, there is anomalously high STT of O3S to the lower troposphere over the North Pacific, maximizing between roughly 30°-45° N (Figs. 8a and 8c).
-In the extratropics, isentropic surfaces slope downwards from poleto-equator (e.g., Fig. 2 of Gettelman et al. 2011), thus lower tropospheric O3S anomalies associated with stratospheric intrusions should be located somewhat equatorward of the corresponding lower stratospheric O3S and EKE anomalies (i.e., the EKE and ozone anomalies in the North Pacific in Figs. 4a and 7a, respectively).
-Because EKE is reduced over this region the North Pacific (Fig. 7a), which in isolation should correspond to a reduction in tropopause fold frequency, (Breeden et al. 2021), the anomalously high stratospheric O3S availability in the North Pacific (Fig. 4a) must be likely the controlling factor governing the enhanced O3S transport into this region to the lower troposphere over the central Pacific.
-That said, transverse circulations (Langford 1999) associated with the El Niño-induced southward shift in the subtropical jet (note the region of enhanced EKE running east-west just north of Hawaii, Fig. 7a) may also contribute to the lower tropospheric O3S anomalies in the central Pacific.
-On the other hand, any isentropic mixing associated with the enhanced EKE north of Hawaii is unlikely to be contributing to the lower tropospheric O3S anomalies because at these lower latitudes (near 30° N), isentropic surfaces in the upper troposphere-lower stratosphere are relatively flat (in the height plane), so that any isentropic mixing would result in STT of ozone into the tropical upper troposphere (e.g., Waugh and Polvani 2000, Albers et al. 2016).
+During February and March, there is anomalously high STT of $O_3S$ to the lower troposphere over the North Pacific, maximizing between roughly $30-45^\circ$ N (Fig. 8a and c).
+In the extratropics, isentropic surfaces slope downwards from the pole to the Equator (e.g., Fig. 2 of Gettelman et al., 2011), thus lower-tropospheric O3S anomalies associated with stratospheric intrusions should be located somewhat equatorward of the corresponding lower-stratospheric O3S and EKE anomalies (i.e., the EKE and ozone anomalies in the North Pacific in Figs. 4a and 7a, respectively).
+Because EKE is reduced over the North Pacific (Fig. 7a), which in isolation should correspond to a reduction in tropopause fold frequency (Breeden et al., 2021), the anomalously high stratospheric O3S availability in the North Pacific (Fig. 4a) is likely the controlling factor governing the enhanced O3S transport to the lower troposphere over the central Pacific.
+That said, transverse circulations (Langford, 1999) associated with the El Niño-induced southward shift in the subtropical jet (note the region of enhanced EKE running eastwest just north of Hawaii, Fig. 7a) may also contribute to the lower-tropospheric O3S anomalies in the central Pacific.
+On the other hand, any isentropic mixing associated with the enhanced EKE north of Hawaii is unlikely to be contributing to the lower-tropospheric O3S anomalies because at these lower latitudes (near 30° N), isentropic surfaces in the upper troposphere-lower stratosphere are relatively flat (in the height plane) so that any isentropic mixing would result in STT of ozone into the tropical upper troposphere (e.g., Waugh and Polvani, 2000; Albers et al., 2016).
 In contrast to the situation over the Pacific Ocean, over the western US, reduced EKE and anomalously low O3S operate constructively to reduce STT of O3S.
-Similarly, though opposite in sign, the El Niño-induced increases in EKE and lower stratospheric O3S constructively contribute to enhanced deep STT of O3S over Baja California and the southeastern US.
-By April-May, the lower stratospheric O3S anomalies and EKE and over the western US have weakened considerably (Figs. 6a and 7b, respectively), which is reflected in anomalous O3S only reaching the mid-troposphere (Figs. 8e-h).
-However, enhanced EKE and anomalously high lower stratospheric O3S continue to contribute to robust deep STT of O3S over Baja California and the southeastern US.
-By June, the peak in deep STT of O3S has receded westward and shifted northward so that the maximum transport is located over Baja California and the southwestern US (Figs. 8i,j).
+Similarly, though opposite in sign, the El Niño-induced increases in EKE and lower-stratospheric O3S constructively contribute to enhanced deep STT of O3S over Baja California and the southeastern US.
+By April-May, the lower-stratospheric O3S anomalies and EKE over the western US have weakened considerably (Figs. 6a and 7b, respectively), which is reflected in anomalous $O_3S$ only reaching the middle troposphere (Fig. 8e-h).
+However, enhanced EKE and anomalously high lower-stratospheric O3S continue to contribute to robust deep STT of O3S over Baja California and the southeastern US.
+By June, the peak in deep STT of O3S has receded westward and shifted northward so that the maximum transport is located over Baja California and the southwestern US (Fig. 8i, j).
 These results make clear that the sign of anomalous STT of O3S due to ENSO is highly dependent on the region and time of year.
-For example, for the western US between 30°- 45° N, February-March El Niño conditions suppress the transport of stratospheric O3S, but as spring progresses into summer (April-June).
-El Niño instead enhances O3S transport.
+For example, for the western US between 30-45° N, February-March El Niño conditions suppress the transport of stratospheric O3S, but as spring progresses into summer (April-June), El Niño instead enhances O3S transport.